 - I have wasted so much time and energy on this.

 Option #3: White Label a CRM

 White Labeling a CRM is a smart idea if you want most of the benefits of building it yourself, without all the headaches.

-When you white Label a CRM, you take a proven and reliable product and put your logo and branding on it.
-Then you load it up with your email templates, campaigns and landing pages.
-Then you price it however you want to and sell it as your own.
+When you white label a CRM you take a proven and reliable product and put your logo and branding on it.
+Then you load it up with your email templates, campaigns, landing pages and other content.
+Then you price it however you want to, and sell it as your own.

-- You can get to market fast.
+- You are able to get to market quickly.
 Like in a matter of days.